David A. Duffield Sells 56,000 Shares of Workday, Inc. (NASDAQ:WDAY) Stock

-Workday, Inc. (NASDAQ:WDAY – Get Free Report) major shareholder David A. Duffield sold 56,000 shares of the stock in a transaction on Monday, September 23rd.
-The shares were sold at an average price of $245.36, for a total transaction of $13,740,160.00.
-Following the completion of the transaction, the insider now directly owns 449,000 shares in the company, valued at $110,166,640.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Major shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.
+Workday, Inc. (NASDAQ:WDAY – Get Free Report) major shareholder David A. Duffield sold 56,000 shares of the company’s stock in a transaction that occurred on Monday, September 30th.
+The shares were sold at an average price of $242.96, for a total value of $13,605,760.00.
+Following the completion of the sale, the insider now owns 393,000 shares in the company, valued at $95,483,280.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Large shareholders that own 10% or more of a company’s stock are required to disclose their transactions with the SEC.

 Workday Price Performance

-Workday (NASDAQ:WDAY – Get Free Report) last released its quarterly earnings data on Thursday, August 22nd.
-The software maker reported $1.75 EPS for the quarter, topping analysts’ consensus estimates of $1.65 by $0.10.
-Workday had a net margin of 19.59% and a return on equity of 5.34%.
-The firm had revenue of $2.09 billion for the quarter, compared to the consensus estimate of $2.07 billion.
+Workday (NASDAQ:WDAY – Get Free Report) last posted its quarterly earnings data on Thursday, August 22nd.
+The software maker reported $1.75 earnings per share for the quarter, topping the consensus estimate of $1.65 by $0.10.
+The business had revenue of $2.09 billion for the quarter, compared to analysts’ expectations of $2.07 billion.
+Workday had a return on equity of 5.34% and a net margin of 19.59%.
+The business’s revenue was up 16.5% on a year-over-year basis.
 During the same quarter in the previous year, the firm earned $0.40 earnings per share.
-The firm’s revenue was up 16.5% on a year-over-year basis.
-Analysts forecast that Workday, Inc. will post 2.39 EPS for the current fiscal year.
+On average, equities analysts predict that Workday, Inc. will post 2.39 earnings per share for the current year.

-A number of analysts have recently commented on WDAY shares.
-Deutsche Bank Aktiengesellschaft lifted their target price on Workday from $265.00 to $275.00 and gave the stock a “hold” rating in a research report on Friday, August 23rd.
-Bank of America lifted their price target on Workday from $265.00 to $310.00 and gave the stock a “buy” rating in a research report on Friday, August 23rd.
-Citigroup decreased their price objective on Workday from $274.00 to $270.00 and set a “neutral” rating for the company in a report on Wednesday.
-Loop Capital increased their price target on shares of Workday from $240.00 to $255.00 and gave the stock a “hold” rating in a research note on Friday, August 23rd.
-Finally, Canaccord Genuity Group restated a “buy” rating and issued a $300.00 price objective on shares of Workday in a research note on Friday, September 13th.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and twenty-one have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $287.04.
+A number of equities research analysts have recently commented on WDAY shares.
+DA Davidson upped their price objective on shares of Workday from $255.00 to $270.00 and gave the company a “neutral” rating in a research note on Friday, August 23rd.
+JMP Securities reiterated a “market outperform” rating and set a $315.00 price target on shares of Workday in a report on Thursday, September 19th.
+Morgan Stanley dropped their price objective on Workday from $325.00 to $315.00 and set an “overweight” rating on the stock in a research note on Friday, August 23rd.
+Bank of America lifted their target price on Workday from $265.00 to $310.00 and gave the stock a “buy” rating in a report on Friday, August 23rd.
+Finally, Evercore ISI dropped their price target on Workday from $300.00 to $290.00 and set an “outperform” rating on the stock in a research note on Tuesday, August 20th.
+One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and twenty-one have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $287.04.

 About Workday